Editing the Manual¶

 you should pose your questions to the Blender developers responsible for that area or ask at the unofficial user

-support channel at
+support channel in the

 Blender itself has a system of module owners with developer and artist members who are responsible for the design and maintenance of the assigned Blender areas.
 See the module owners page for more information.

 To view your changes, build the manual as instructed.

 Keep in mind that you can also build only the chapter you just edited to view it quickly.

 build/html folder using your web browser,